Some links in this post are affiliate links. As an Amazon Associate I earn from qualifying purchases made through links from this site.

 It’s also the gateway to Khangchendzonga National Park.
 Lots of treks start and finish in Yuksom, and it’s a good place to base yourself.

-Note that it is mandatory to have a guide for all treks in Khangchendzonga National Park.
+It is mandatory to have a guide for all treks in Khangchendzonga National Park.
 You won’t be issued with the necessary permits without one.
 (For more on permits, see below.)

 There are several companies in Yuksom which can help set you up with a guide.
 Mountain Tours & Travels is a decent option, and offers smaller group sizes (minimum 2 people) than most other companies.
-Expect to pay approximately US$50 per person per day.
+Expect to pay approximately US$50-60 per person per day.

 The trek from Yuksom to Dzongri (and back again) is probably the most well known trek in Sikkim.
 It is relatively short (50 kilometres, taking 4-5 days to complete, roundtrip), and of moderate difficulty.